voostindie/vincents-productivity-suite-for-alfred/README.md

 ### Markdown notes

 I write all my notes in separate plaintext files.
-(I've tried Evernote, Bear, Agenda, Ulysses, VoodooPad...
+(I've tried Apple Notes, Evernote, Bear, Agenda, Ulysses, VoodooPad...
 The list goes on.
 All great apps, but they don't work for me.
 In the end I always gravitate back to good ol' trusty plaintext.
 Call me a fossil.)
 I store these files in a specific directory structure.
 Depending on the area of responsibility this structure is less or more complex: where I write a lot of notes (e.g. work) I have a more complex directory structure than where I write fewer notes (e.g. my personal journal).

 Each note is intended to be self-contained.
 The filename or the directory structure the file resides in are not very important.
 That's why I put a bit of YAML front matter in each file.
 At least the date is in there.
 (By the way, this makes this workflow also a great tool for writing blog posts for static site generators like [Hugo](https://gohugo.io); just saying!)